Abusing Power: Animal Farm and Wicked History

 • Animal Farm is a relatively dense text, and students will be expected to read a substantial amount of text each evening for homework.
 It may be useful to review the gist of each chapter with students at the beginning of each chapter as well as to continue to track specific characters as the text progresses.

 • In addition to asking students to make connections between the text and the Russian Revolution, students should be encouraged to talk about their own reactions to the text.
-This book is full of infuriating injustices, and students will likely have strong feelings in response to events and characters.
-Additionally, it is essential that students think about this book as speaking to the present moment as much as it speaks to a specific moment in the historical past.
+This book is full of injustices, and students will likely have strong feelings in response to events and characters.
+It is essential that students think about this book as speaking to the present moment as much as it speaks to a specific moment in the historical past.
 We encourage you to draw on relevant current events as you teach this unit.

 Lesson Map